Manish-GenAI/Respiratory-Scans-based-COVID-19-Detection-using-Multi-Modal-Multi-Task-Learning-Framework/README.md

       - Save_Folder_Directory --> A String of the Container Folder Path where each component of the Pipeline was saved.
       - X_Ray_Grey_Image --> Greyscaled X-Ray Image Matrix, loaded using cv2.imread(<---Image Path---> , 0)
       - CT_Scan_Grey_Image --> Greyscaled CT-Scan Image Matrix, loaded using cv2.imread(<---Image Path---> , 0)

+8. For Evaluating and Analysing the Generalization of Implementation, consider using Evaluation_and_Significance_Test.py, which consist of 2 functions, naming Evaluation_metrics and Significance_Test, with the following details :-

+   - Evaluation_metrics(prob_list,labels,threshold=0.5) :
+      - prob_list --> List of Output Probabilities after implementing the whole pipeline.
+      - labels --> Output Classes vector.
+      - threshold --> Confidence Probability (generally 0.5 for ideal sigmoid scenario).

+   - Significance_Test(Save_Directory,task_train_embed,shared_train_embed,task_test_embed,shared_test_embed,train_labels,test_labels) :
+      - Save_Directory --> A String of Sample Run Iterations, with the name and extension (.h5 or .hdf5) on it.
+      - task_train_embed,shared_train_embed --> Numpy arrays of Task Specific and Shared Features Embeddings from Training Data.
+      - task_test_embed,shared_test_embed --> Numpy arrays of Task Specific and Shared Features Embeddings from Testing Data.
+      - train_labels,test_labels --> Numpy arrays of Training and Testing Labels (Whether COVID or Non-COVID)

 ## Pre-Processed Train-Test Dataset